purijatin/njexl_wiki/full/01-Language-Features.md

 #### Natural

-  octal and hex support  Natural numbers (i.e. Integer, Long, BigInteger) can also be expressed as octal or hexadecimal using the same format as Java. i.e. prefix the number with 0 for octal, and prefix with 0x or 0X for hexadecimal.
+  Octal and hex support  Natural numbers (i.e. Integer, Long, BigInteger) can also be expressed as octal or hexadecimal using the same format as Java. i.e. prefix the number with 0 for octal, and prefix with 0x or 0X for hexadecimal.
 For example 010 or 0x10.

 #### Real